portlandcodeschool/ruby-on-rails-2013Q3/responsive/reponsive.md

 For example, try http://www.time.com/time/ .
 Notice how images scale, the number of columns change, and the fonts adjust as the window gets smaller.

-#Fluid width layout
+## Fluid width layout

-In this first responsive design module, we'll talk about how to define width, margin, and padding so that the layout stays the same proportionally as the browser width changes.
+Let's talk about how to define width, margin, and padding so that the layout stays the same proportionally as the browser width changes.

 The page structure looks like this: